Principal investigator(s)Dr. Erika Barthelmess, Mary Hussmann

 In a world increasingly dominated by technology and defined by a growing sense of apathy toward the natural world, Nature Up North seeks to build an environmental community in northern New York using the technological tools with which people are most familiar.
 The goal of Nature Up North is to use technology to encourage and enhance outdoor experiential learning.
 Using web-based technology, Nature Up North enables the sharing of experiences and observations in nature through artistic inspiration and scientific data collection, and allows people to connect with nature in the ways they are most comfortable, whether through science, art, photography or writing.
 It is an important goal of the organization to foster a journey of discovery about the North Country environment, the people who inhabit it, and the inextricable connections between the two.

-With support from the Henry David Thoreau Foundation, faculty leaders Erika Barthelmess and Mary Hussman have trained St. Lawrence undergraduates to be environmental educators who help to plan, design, and deliver outreach programming that explores local ecosystems, species at-risk due to climate change, the impacts of human activities on the environment, and how to collect and analyze local scientific data.
+With support from the Henry David Thoreau Foundation, faculty leaders Dr. Erika Barthelmess and Mary Hussman have trained St. Lawrence undergraduates to be environmental educators who help to plan, design, and deliver outreach programming that explores local ecosystems, species at-risk due to climate change, the impacts of human activities on the environment, and how to collect and analyze local scientific data.
 Students have worked closely with local K-12 teachers and students and also played a key role in generating content for and maintaining the Nature Up North website and its virtual nature center.